 - Create an account on Apply Now and complete the online application.
 You will have the opportunity to indicate that you are not a US citizen and what type of visa you have or want to obtain.
 Once you have completed and submitted your application, you will be able to view any supplemental items needed and monitor the processing of your application on your Apply Now account.

-- If your native language is not English, demonstrate English proficiency by providing a qualifying TOEFL score of 500 (paper) or 61 (internet) that is less than two years old.
+- Demonstrate English proficiency by providing a qualifying TOEFL score of 500 (paper) or 61 (internet) that is less than two years old.
 TTC's school code is 5049.
-For more information on the Test of English as Foreign Language (TOEFL), review the Educational Testing Service website
+For more information on the Test of English as Foreign Language (TOEFL), review the Educational Testing Service website.

 - Documentation of the equivalent of high school graduation / secondary education completion.
 We will require an evaluation report of the documents.

 - Notarized Affidavit of Financial Support, Form I-134, is required and must be completed by the sponsor.
 You may have more than one sponsor; or you can sponsor yourself, however you must prove you have sufficient funds to support yourself for one year.
 To download the latest version of the form, go to the USCIS website, click on Immigration forms and scroll down until you see I-134.

 - Notarized bank statement or bank letter must be provided from your sponsor showing sufficient funds to study in the United States.
 The annual expense for an F-1 student is $28,547 (U.S. $13,715 for tuition and books and U.S. $14,832 for living expenses.)
 The annual increased cost of living expense in the U.S. is approximately 7%.
 If you bring a dependent to the United States, the annual expense will be $6,930 per dependent.